 Non-thermal food processing has gained attention for its potential to reduce energy consumption, minimize nutrient loss, and enhance the overall quality of processed foods.

-Furthermore, a survey was conducted by Western Kentucky University, comprising 223 respondents from various regions of the United States.
+Furthermore, Western Kentucky University conducted a survey of 223 respondents from various regions of the United States.
 In this, 71% mentioned that the main driver for choosing non-thermal food processing was better nutrient and sensory properties.

 Also, 41% of respondents believed high investment was the major limitation in implementing non-thermal food processing technologies.